 Szigliget is a true fortress and walking inside the castle walls gives you an interesting impression of what a stronghold should look like and how robust the walls actually need to be.

-Furthermore, this castle is a perfect day trip excursion for travelers visiting Lake Balaton and you can shoot some very Instagramable pictures in Szigliget Castle.
+This castle is a perfect day trip excursion for travelers visiting Lake Balaton and you will be able to shoot some very Instagramable pictures in Szigliget Castle.

 Kinizsi Castle - Castle ruins

 Kinizsi Castle is one of the many castles in Veszprém County, not too far from the Lake of Balaton.